TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 ```

-If we instead discovered that the transaction was a withdrawal to our customers own self-hosted wallet the control graph looks like this:
+If we instead discovered that the transaction was a withdrawal to our customer's self-hosted wallet, the control graph would look like this:

 ```mermaid
 graph TD